Celebrate the epic players of football lore.

 The Gridiron Legends program honors individuals who have made a significant contribution to the game of football in the state of Texas, either at the high school, collegiate or professional level.

-The Gridiron Legends will be honored this December at the Mercari Texas Bowl.
+The Gridiron Legends will be officially inducted on January 4, 2022 at the Texas Bowl.

 Houston Texans seven-time Pro Bowl and four time All-Pro wide receiver Andre Johnson started his career off at Miami Senior High School, where he lettered in football, track and basketball.
 He was named an All-America selection in his senior year where he caught 31 passes for 908 yards and 15 touchdowns.
 In his three seasons at the University of Miami, Johnson ended up ranking fifth on the school’s all-time receiving yards list after producing 92 receptions for 1,831 yards and 20 touchdowns.
 He became the second player in Hurricane history to crack the single-season 1,000-yard receiving barrier in his junior year.
 As a sophomore, he earned multiple honors and helped Miami win its first national title in 10 years, catching 37 passes for 682 yards and a college career best of 10 touchdowns.
 In the 2002 Rose Bowl, Andre Johnson was named the Co-Player of the Game when he caught seven passes for 199 yards and two touchdowns.
 The Houston Texans drafted Johnson as the third overall pick in the 2003 NFL Draft.
 As a rookie, he started all 16 games and recorded at least one catch in each game.
 Throughout his 12 seasons with the Texans, Johnson became the team’s all-time leading receiver with 1,012 receptions for 13,597 yards and 64 touchdowns.
 He ranks ninth on the all-time receptions list and 12th in yards receiving.
 He is one of three players in modern NFL history to lead the league in receiving in back-to-back years.
 Johnson averaged an NFL all-time 6.0 receptions per game in his career and 80.5 yards receiving per game ranks second in NFL history.
 With a list of accolades under his belt, Johnson made seven trips to the Pro Bowl.
 He is a four-time Houston Texans team MVP, and holds the franchise record for the most starts and games played with 169.
 Johnson became the second-fastest player to reach 1,000 catches in NFL history, doing so in his 168th career game.
 He also holds the NFL record with 21 career games with 10 or more receptions and 100 or more yards receiving.
 Johnson set a standard for the Texans, making numerous records for the young team.
 In 2017, Andre Johnson made his official retirement and later in that year he became the first-ever inductee into the Texans Ring of Honor.
 Currently, Andre Johnson acts as the Special Advisor to the Head Coach for the Houston Texans.